simonqv/INDA/README.md

 1. Parse the expression symbol by symbol from left to right.
 2. As soon as you see an operand, push it to the stack.
-3. As soon as you see an operator, pop two operands from the stack, apply the operator to them, and push the result of the computation to the stack.
+3. As soon as you see an operator, pop two operands from the stack, apply the operator to them, and push the result of the operation to the stack.

 If that did not immediately click with you, it may be a good idea to go back to the examples and try to calculate the postfix expressions with pen and paper (using the algorithm of course).
-Here is an example of calculating `2 -3 + 4 *`:
+Below is an example of calculating `2 -3 + 4 *`.
+The leftmost column shows the symbol currently being parsed, the middle column the result (according to step 2 or 3 of the algorithm), and the rightmost column the stack (_after_ the result has been pushed).

 | Symbol being parsed  | Result of operation   | Stack     |
 | -------------------- | --------------------- | -------   |